kiwiirc/plugin-olm/protocol.md

 Olm is an implementation of the [double ratchet algorithm] developed by Open Whisper Systems and first used in the [Signal] app.

+The IRC adaptation is being designed under [KiwiIRC] with the goal of creating a modern end-to-end encryption standard for IRC that could be implemented by many different clients.

 ## Peer sessions

 Raw byte arrays are base64 encoded without padding for transmission as [Message Tag] values.